 What Is Microsoft Lists?

 Microsoft Lists represents the evolution of traditional SharePoint lists to a more modern form of information management.
-It facilitates the rapid creation of code-free applications for users on a personal level or for teams.
-It facilitates the rapid creation of lists, grids, and calendars that clearly set out complex information in an easy-to-read way.
+It facilitates the tracking and organization of tasks for personal users or for teams.
+Enabling the swift development of lists, grids, and calendars, the Microsoft Lists app presents complex information in a clear and easily digestible format.

 The Microsoft Lists application is driven by three principles:

-Here are some example use cases for Microsoft Lists:
+Here are some example use cases for MS Lists:

 With ready-made templates, you can quickly create lists in the Microsoft Lists app, Microsoft SharePoint, in the Microsoft Lists mobile app, and directly in Microsoft Teams.
 And because it’s part of Microsoft 365, you can rely on enterprise-grade security and compliance.